that-recsys-lab/public-web/pages/01.home/people/burke/phd-faq.md

 If you're reading this, you are probably interested in becoming a PhD student at the University of Colorado Boulder and working with me and my research group.
 Thanks for your interest!

+### NOTE: Not accepting new students for Fall 2024

+I find myself at capacity in terms of my ability to advise and support PhD students.
+Therefore, I almost certainly will **not** be accepting any new PhD students in Fall 2024.

+### Previous advice

+**This advice remains here for legacy purposes but is not relevant for the 2023-2024 admissions cycle.**

 On this page, I try to provide useful information for people in your situation.
 Note that I will probably **not** respond to emails with resumes or requests for consideration as a student.
 I get many, many such inquiries and I cannot respond to them all.
 Put your effort into crafting an excellent application instead.

 - **Should I send you an email telling you about my great ideas and background?** Generally, no. I get many such emails and tend not to read them or put much weight on them.
 Some students send many, many such emails to everyone in a particular field or school.
 I do not have the time to respond.
 You should put your effort into crafting an excellent official application.
 [CU Boulder Graduate School application](https://www.colorado.edu/graduateschool/admissions/how-to-apply).
 The Information Science department deadline is usually the beginning of December for the following Fall quarter.
 The Computer Science department deadline is usually mid-December.
 (Specific deadlines for each year are posted [here](https://www.colorado.edu/graduateschool/admissions/deadlines).
 I do advise students in both programs.